 Perhaps the reason groups like Bloomberg and Barron’s find the survey worth the read is that we are representative of a group known to have skin in the game.
 It is a control sample, if you will, as opposed to a random shot in the dark based on the momentum that talking heads are so fond of pontificating about.
 Measuring the sentiment of holders of securities necessarily produces different results than analysis of trade volume, direction and momentum, especially these days with all the programmed trading.

 Being considered contrarian is neither good nor bad.
 It is a description, an adjective.
 Personally, I’ve been called worse.

 Growing Dividend Income

 Comments posted to “Lowell Miller’s Best Dividend Screen,” by John Bajkowski, in the June 2013 AAII Journal:

 My investing style has evolved over the past 50 years into this basic philosophy.
 My returns have been greater than the market.
-It keeps me in the market and reduces stress because I know that I will still have my growing dividend income.
+It keeps me in the market and reduces stress because I know that I will still have my gr

 —Tom from New Hampshire

 Comment posted to “Valuations, Inflation and Real Returns,” an interview with Robert Shiller, in the June 2013 AAII Journal: